twomice/com.joineryhq.profcond/README.md

 In future, other values may be supported.

 ### [page-id]
+Must be one these:
-Must be an event or contribution page ID.
+* An event ID or contribution page ID.
 Rules in this section will only be applied to this page-type and ID.
+* The string `all`, to apply the rule to all events (or contribution pages).
+If you specify both `all` and a page ID, the page ID settings will override the `all` settings.

 ### [rule-name]
 Must be a unique string within this page-type/page-id section.